#1 Using Dirty Hands to Prepare Foods

 - Sanitize a non-metal kitchen sponge by heating it, while still wet, in a microwave oven for 1 to 1½ minutes.
 Avoid burns by allowing the sponge to cool before using it.

-- Use paper towels to clean up raw meat, poultry and seafood spills on kitchen counters and other surfaces.
-Wash kitchen cloths and towels, which have been in contact with raw meat juices, in the hot cycle of the washing machine and dry in the dryer before reusing them.
+- Use paper towels to clean up raw meat, poultry, and seafood spills on kitchen counters and other surfaces.
+Kitchen cloths and towels that have been in contact with raw meat juices should be washed in hot water and dried in the dryer before reusing them.

 #3 Guessing Food is Done

 Bacteria can survive on foods that are not properly cooked.
 Guessing if food is done by looking at changes in the color of meat and poultry is not a good practice.
 Ground beef can turn brown and look done before it is safely cooked.
-The best way to know that food is done is to use a food thermometer.
-A metal-stem, digital thermometer is easy to use and removes the guesswork of when the food is done.
-You can buy one at nearly any department store or grocery store.
+The best way to know that food is fully cooked is to use a food thermometer.
+A metal-stem digital thermometer is easy to use and removes the guesswork of when the food is done.
+You can buy one at nearly any department store, grocery store, or any reputable online retailer.

-- Clean the stem and insert into the thickest part of the food to get an accurate reading.
+- Clean the stem and insert it into the thickest part of the food to get an accurate reading.
+Wait for the reading to stabilize.

 - Use your food thermometer to make sure the foods reach the internal temperatures shown in the chart below.
 These are minimum temperatures; if preferred, meats may be cooked more well-done.